-- 2. Ensure that legislation does not explicitly require that adjustments to quotas occur at intervals of longer than one year; - 3.
-Consider possibilities for expediting rule-making procedures (see recommendations listed under (a) above) and ensure that adjustments to the size of seasonal quotas are expeditiously communicated to hunters; - 4.
-Ensure that reporting schemes are in place which enable authorities to track progress towards meeting seasonal quotas for relevant populations of species;5 - 5.
+- 4. Ensure that reporting schemes are in place which enable authorities to track progress towards meeting seasonal quotas for relevant populations of species;5 - 5.
 Ensure that legislation empowers or directs the relevant authority to close the hunting season once the seasonal quota has been reached. - 1.3.2.
 Collection of hunting bag data for populations of species in respect of which processes are in place for adaptive harvest management within the framework of an International Single Species Action or Management Plan - 1.
-Ensure that the reporting of animals harvested is required by legislative provisions or licencing conditions; - 2.
-Ensure that the reporting of animals harvested under a derogation under Article 9 of the Birds Directive is required by legislative provisions and licencing conditions; - 3.
-Make the submission of previous seasons' reports a condition for the renewal of hunting licenses; - 4.
-Empower licencing authorities to revoke hunting licences if reporting obligations are not complied with; - 5.
-Ensure that reporting requirements take into account the need for hunting bag data at the level of subspecies or geographically separate populations (e.g. by requiring reporting of the location of shot game); - 6.
+Ensure that the reporting of animals harvested is required by legislative provisions or licencing conditions, or that the relevant authorities are authorised to require reporting; - 2.
+Make the submission of previous seasons' reports a condition for the renewal of hunting licenses; - 3.
+Empower licencing authorities to revoke hunting licences if reporting obligations are not complied with; - 4.
+Ensure that reporting requirements take into account the need for hunting bag data at the level of subspecies or geographically separate populations (e.g. by requiring reporting of the location of shot game); - 5.
 Require reporting throughout the hunting season, with specified deadlines after each harvest occurs.
-In setting deadlines for reports, further consider the need for harvest data to be made available to the AEWA Secretariat immediately after the closure of the hunting season; - 7.
-Ensure that reporting methods are as expeditious as possible (e.g. through mobile phone applications, online or telephonic submissions); - 8.
+In setting deadlines for reports, further consider the need for harvest data to be made available to the AEWA Secretariat immediately after the closure of the hunting season; - 6.
+Ensure that reporting methods are as expeditious as possible (e.g. through mobile phone applications, online or telephonic submissions); - 7.
 Direct the relevant authorities/institutions to report harvest data to the AEWA Secretariat on an annual basis, immediately after the end of each hunting season.
 Where possible, include number and location (nearest possible administrative unit) of birds harvested and break data down into months, weeks or days.